Upgrading Redis for PCF

 This section contains the upgrade procedure and upgrade paths for Redis for PCF.

-For more information, see the Product Version Matrix.
+Before upgrading Redis for PCF, for compatibility information, see the Product Version Matrix.

 This product enables a reliable upgrade experience between versions of the product that is deployed through Ops Manager.